georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 npm init -y
 ```

-You should see the package.json file.
+You should see the package.json file appear, and this output in our terminal:
 ```
 Wrote to {your-path}\aspnet-tailwind\package.json: